 What are the different types of cryptocurrencies?

-Need a crypto wallet that gives you full control of your assets?
+Need a crypto wallet that gives you full control of every type of cryptocurrency you own?
 You can download Exodus here.

 In this article: